Zapier vs Power Automate | 8 Factors to Decide the Best One

 What kind of logic and steps can you create with Zapier?

-Zapier supports multi-step workflows, conditional paths, delays, filters, and built-in formatters.
-You can create smart automations like “if a new lead is added in Typeform, send a Slack alert and update a CRM.”
+Zapier supports multi-step workflows, conditional paths, delays, filters, looping, and built-in formatters.
+You can create smart automations starting with “if a new lead is added in Typeform, send a Slack alert and update a CRM” and extending into complex workflows across departments.
 Zapier’s builder is visual and easy to follow.

 How advanced are Power Automate’s automation features?